 Running is free, requires little equipment, you can do it anywhere, and it burns more calories than any other mainstream exercise.
 Studies have shown that running brings enormous benefits, from cutting your risk of getting some types of cancer, type 2 diabetes, and heart disease, to reducing your chances of high blood pressure and stroke.
-Maybe I should be running?
+Maybe after reading this you're thinking, I should be running.

-Then there’s the mental health benefits.
-Getting out of the house and using your one form of exercise per day can really help clear the mind.
+We then have mental health benefits.
+Getting out of the house can really help clear the mind.
 If your running route can take in natural settings, this can bring extra benefits.
 A nice route along the seafront, the common, Eastern Road or Hilsea can be great for some fresh air.
-Running can help get that all important Vitamin D which can reduce depressive feelings, it can help with productivity and can also help control stress and boost the body’s ability to deal with mental tension.
-Running can increase concentrations or norepinephrine which moderates the brain’s response to stress.
+Running can help get that all-important Vitamin D which can reduce depressive feelings, it can help with productivity and can also help control stress and boost the body’s ability to deal with mental tension.
+Running can increase concentrations of norepinephrine which moderates the brain’s response to stress.

 You should always check with a doctor if you have any concerns about starting to run, but the vast majority of people can improve their state of mind and health with a couple of runs a week.
 We’ve compiled some tips if you’re considering getting your running shoes on and ways to keep you motivated through the early stages.